 By Ekaterina Zhdanova-Redman

-1 The Indians and Eskimos, or Inuits, lived in what is now Canada long before the first Europeans reached the country.
-Now referred to as the First Nations, they are still the most populous group in the Northwest Territory and much of the Yukon.
-These people are descendants of the very first Canadians who came there more than 15,000 years ago.
+1 The First Nations people and Eskimos, or Inuit, lived in what is now Canada long before the first Europeans reached the country.
+First Nations is still the most populous group in the Northwest Territory and much of the Yukon.
+These people are descendants of the very first settlers who came to North America more than 15,000 years ago.

-3 By the time subsequent Europeans arrived, Canada's Indian tribes had already developed a multitude of languages, customs, religious beliefs, trading patterns, arts and crafts, laws and governments.
-The one characteristic that practically all those groups shared was that they were self-governing and politically independent.
+3 By the time subsequent Europeans arrived, Canada's First Nations tribes had already developed a multitude of languages, customs, religious beliefs, trading patterns, arts and crafts, laws and governments.
+The one characteristic shared by practically all those groups was that they were self-governing and politically independent.

 For the complete story with questions: click here for printable